ern0/swarm-player/doc/design.md

 ## Milestone 3: Development features

 Implement Development comfort functions.
+Use `nginx` for HTTPS and WSS support.

+### `nginx`

+- Static webserver on port 8000
+- Make HTTPS proxy to static webserver (port 8000)
+- Make WSS proxy to the server (port 8080)

 ### Client

 - Minimal sound playing capability
-- Avoid screensaver
+- Avoid screensaver (browser API and video)
-- Automatic reload on update
+- Auto update: reload on request
 - Logging to server

 ### Server

-- Implement minimal sound command
 - Implement logger
 - Collect and provide some stats, fucusing on client lags